JWV Post 126: Supporting Scholars with an Endowed Award

 While most endowment funds managed by the JCF have been established by individuals and families, organizations often establish endowments, too.

-In this case, endowment funds provide annual payouts that benefit an important cause of the organization, or, in some cases, a nonprofit or synagogue may set aside money into an endowment fund and receive the annual income for its own programming.
+In this case study, endowment funds provide annual payouts that benefit an important cause of the organization, or, in some situations, a nonprofit or synagogue may set aside money into an endowment fund and receive the annual income for its own programming.

-The Jewish War Veterans Furer-Barag-Wolf Post 126 exemplifies how an organization can establish an endowment fund that can have tremendous, lasting impact.
+The Jewish War Veterans Furer-Barag-Wolf Post 126 exemplifies how an organization can establish an endowment fund that can have tremendous, ongoing impact, and we are proud to share a new video that focuses on on JWV's story.

 In 2005, Col. Nelson L. Mellitz and fellow members of the Post came to the JCF to create a scholarship endowment fund to support scholars who are attaining post-high school education.
 The Post's scholarship awardees are children or grandchildren of Post 126 members, thus perpetuating the support of Jewish veterans and their families.